Editor’s note: This story was previously published in May 2019. It has since been updated and republished.

 Dallas-based Tuesday Morning Corporation (NASDAQ:TUES) has become one of many retailers that have struggled to stay profitable in a changing retail environment.
 Founded in 1974, the company expanded across the country, operating in 41 states by 2001.
 During the past few years, the company has been plagued by high turnover in its top management and struggled to remain profitable.

-Still, the company operates 724 stores across the U.S., which by itself should make it one of the hot penny stocks.
+Still, the company operates over 700 stores across the U.S., which by itself should make it one of the hot penny stocks.
 Revenues have been rocky, though.
 In its latest quarter, both net and comp sales were down more than 5% and margins were up more than 30%.
+For the upcoming quarter, analysts forecast a 2.1% revenue decline as well as losses widening by 30.4% to 30 cents per share.

-Still, a stock price in the $1.67 per share range and a market cap of about $88 million seems low for a company with 724 stores.
+Still, a stock price in the $1.63 per share range and a market cap of about $76 million seems low for a company with over 700 stores.
 Traders should also keep in mind that this stock traded at over $22 per share in late 2014.
-If management can maintain revenue increases and return TUES stock to profitability, those who buy now could enjoy outsized gains from a dramatic comeback.
+If management can meet expectations for revenue increases in 2020 and return TUES stock to profitability, those who buy now could enjoy outsized gains from a dramatic comeback.